awsdocs/aws-greengrass-developer-guide/doc_source/work-with-streams.md

 client = StreamManagerClient()

 try:
-    # SiteWise requires unique timestamps in all messages and also needs timestamps not earlier
+    # SiteWise requires unique timestamps in all messages.
-    # than 10 minutes in the past.
 Add some randomness to time and offset.

     # Note: To create a new asset property data, you should use the classes defined in the
     # greengrasssdk.stream_manager module.